ackyshake/vim-fist/README.md

 ### Configuration
-Fist of Vim offers these variables so it can be configured to your exacting
+Fist of Vim offers these hilariously named variables so it can be configured to your exacting standards:
-standards:

 `g:fist_anonymously`   - Creates a new anonymous gist.